 Most types and stages of germ cell cancers of the ovary are treated the same way, with surgery and chemotherapy (chemo).
-The exceptions are stage I, grade 1, immature teratoma and stage IA dysgerminoma.
-Their treatment is discussed in detail later in this section.

-Chemotherapy: Most patients with germ cell cancer will need to be treated with combination chemo for at least 3 cycles.
+Chemotherapy: Most women with germ cell cancer will need to be treated with combination chemo for at least 3 cycles.
 The combination used most often is PEB (or BEP), and includes the chemo drugs cisplatin, etoposide, and bleomycin.
 Dysgerminomas are usually very sensitive to chemo, and can sometimes be treated with the less toxic combination of carboplatin and etoposide.
 Other drug combinations may be used to treat cancer that has recurred (come back) or hasn't responded to treatment.

 Recurrent tumors are those that come back after initial treatment.
 Persistent tumors are those that never disappeared even after treatment.
 Sometimes increased blood levels of the tumor markers HCG and AFP will be the only sign that a germ cell cancer is still there (or has come back).
 Other times a definite tumor might be seen and removed by surgery.

 For recurrent or persistent germ cell cancer, a clinical trial for new treatments may provide important advantages.
 Ask your cancer care team for information about clinical trials for your type of cancer.